Agridence/public-docs/docs/SCP FAQ/FAQ.md

 **11. Can the company get more than 1 super user if they have different teams with different suppliers from across the region?**

 Yes, they can.
-They will need to indicate to the SCP secretariat who will be compiling the super admin user contact information.
+They will need to indicate to the SCP secretariat who will add the super users to their Member's list.

 **12. How do I save my answers?**